judahrand/workflow-status-change/README.md

 ## `change`

 The status transition that has occurred.
-Possible outputs are: `"fixed", "broke", "success"`
+Possible outputs are: `"fixed", "broke", "success", "failure"`

 ## Example usage
 ```yaml